asyed2355/MentorMenteeSorter/README.md

 This program was written in Visual Basic for Applications (VBA) and is functional within the ‘Microsoft Visual Basic for Applications’ environment.

 ## In order for this project to function, the following datasets are needed:
-- 1. 'Degree-by-Group' list;
+- Degree-by-Group list;
-- 2. Mentor/Mentee list
+- Mentor/Mentee list

 ## 1. 'Degree-by-Group' list
 All degrees are assigned to a group (e.g. the Bachelor of Economics belongs to group '1', the Bachelor of Arts belongs to group '3', etc.) There is a total of 3 groups - '1', '2' and '3' - and a roughly 80 unique degrees in each cohort (although this number fluctuates each semester).
 There is a one-to-many relationship between degree and group.